-Hill College Diagnostic Medical Sonography/Echocardiography Program Student Clinical Evaluation Contract
+Hill College Echocardiography Program Student Clinical Evaluation Contract

 Student Name: Date:

 Student ID#: Semester and Year:

 Clinical Instructor: Rotation:

-This contract is initiated because the above named student received an evaluation of "2" or less on at least one (1) category on the Student Clinical Evaluation.
-The category or categories in which a "2" or less was received is/are listed below:
+dent received an evaluation of "2" or less on at least one ategory or categories in which a "2" or less was receive

-The Program Director/Coordinator and/or Clinical Instructor have reviewed the evaluation and accompanying documentation and verify the evaluation.
-The student and instructor should discuss potential techniques to improve performance in the category or categories in question.
+The Program Director/Coordinator and/or Clinical Ins documentation and verify the evaluation.
+The student improve performance in the category or categories in ÷ r >

-If, in subsequent clinical evaluations, this student earns any "2" or less in any category, thus failing another clinical rotation evaluation, a failing grade will be earned for the clinical portion of the course in progress.

 Student Comments:

-These signatures indicate that these topics were discussed.
+These signatures indicate that these topics were discuss ssed.

 Program Director/Coordinator:

 Student:

-Diagnostic Medical Sonography/Echocardiography Program Performance Goal Form
+Echocardiography Program Performance Goal Form